patriciogonzalezvivo/thebookofshaders/01/README.md

 Video games and other graphic applications require a lot more processing power than other programs.
 Because of their graphic content they have to do huge numbers of pixel-by-pixel operations.
 Every single pixel on the screen needs to be computed, and in 3D games geometries and perspectives need to be calculated as well.

-Let's go back to our metaphor of the pipes and tasks.
-Each pixel on the screen represents a simple small task.
-Individually each pixel task isn't an issue for the CPU, but (and here is the problem) the tiny task has to be done to each pixel on the screen!
-That means in an old 800x600 screen, 480,000 pixels have to processed per frame which means 14,400,000 calculations per second!
+Let’s go back to our metaphor of pipes and tasks.
+Each pixel on the screen represents a simple, small task.
+Individually, each pixel task isn’t an issue for the CPU, but (and here is the problem) this tiny task has to be performed on every pixel on the screen!
+That means that on an old 800×600 screen, with 480,000 pixels per frame, at 30 frames per second (FPS), the CPU has to process:

+480,000 * 30 = 14,400,000

+That’s 14.4 million calculations per second!
 Yes!
 That’s a problem big enough to overload a microprocessor.
+Now, on a modern 2880×1800 Retina display running at 60 FPS, the calculation skyrockets to:

+5,184,000 * 60 = 311,040,000

-In a modern 2880x1800 retina display running at 60 frames per second that calculation adds up to 311,040,000 calculations per second.
-How do graphics engineers solve this problem?
+That’s over 311 million calculations per second!
+So, how do graphics engineers solve this problem?
 ![](03.jpeg)

 This is when parallel processing becomes a good solution.
 Instead of having a couple of big and powerful microprocessors, or *pipes*, it is smarter to have lots of tiny microprocessors running in parallel at the same time.
 That’s what a Graphic Processor Unit (GPU) is.